 What is Ivory Ella Logo?

 The store was founded in 2015 in Connecticut by five like-minded individuals.
 It donates 50% of its profits to charity through an organization dedicated to elephant rescue and participates in other projects aimed at preserving wildlife.
-It sells sportswear online, as well as in two brick-and-mortar stores.
+It sells sportswear online and in two brick-and-mortar stores.

 Font and Colors